 To put it bluntly, it's in vitro fertilization (IVF).
 Eggs are retrieved, sperm is retrieved, fertilized in a lab, and then the fertilized eggs are raised to the embryo stage.
 Each part of this costs money, especially in the United States, where healthcare is not cheap.

-Generally speaking, the price of this part falls US$ 20,000 to US$ 50,000 Between.
+Generally speaking, the price of this part falls $20,000 to $50,000 Between.
 Why is the difference so big?
-Because different clinics charge different fees, and whether you use PGT genetic screening or not, how many times you get your eggs retrieved, and how many rounds of embryos you get, all affect the total price.
+Because different clinics charge different fees, and whether you use PGT genetic screening or not, how many times you have your eggs retrieved, and how many rounds of embryos you have, all affect the total price.

 Some people get it right once, some get it right many times over, and that's how the extra money comes out.